" I haven't been

 many times and have to endure a full day of wrenching pain and sickness.
 Any boy who refuses to pass this test is not

 considered a man.
 What fun.
-After visiting

 the museums we made an impromptu stop at the Palacio Rio Negro.
 Behind this lovely old rubber baron's mansion